- Be a Leak Detective

 - Retrofit an existing toilet by installing an adjustable flapper, tank bag, and/or fill cycle diverter, or by converting it to dual flush

 Shower and Faucet

 - Take shorter showers.
 Showers use between two and ten gallons of water every minute.

 - Turn off the water while brushing your teeth.
 Run as much as you need, then turn off the tap until you need some more.

 - Rinse your razor in the sink.
 Fill the bottom of the sink with a few inches of warm water.
 You can rinse your blade just as easily as with running water and a lot less wastefully.

-- Collect clean water from your kitchen faucet by keeping a small bucket or bowl in/near the sink.
-Use the collected water on your houseplants or outdoor container plants.
+- Collect clean water from your kitchen faucet (e.g. from rinsing veggies) by keeping a small bucket or bowl in/near the sink.
+Use the collected water on your houseplants or garden plants.

 - Store a pitcher of water in the refrigerator for drinking.
 You won't have to let your faucet run to get a cold glass of water!

 - Keep an eye out for water damage around appliances and report or fix leaks